PAGE EIGHT

-“Don’t know,” Jason responded, somewhat disorientated.
+“Don’t know,” Jason responded, somewhat disoriented.
 “Sounded like someone knocking at the door.”

 A second loud knock brought both of them to their feet.
-Jason followed Peter to the door and both were surprised to find the same Police officer that had talked to them in the morning.
-“Good evening gentlemen,” he said pleasantly, “didn’t think I would be seeing you guys again so soon.”
+Jason followed Peter to the door, and both were surprised to find the same police officer who had talked to them that morning.
+“Good evening, gentlemen,” he said pleasantly.
+“Didn’t think I would be seeing you guys again so soon.”

-“Good evening,” Peter answered, still a bit disorientated.
+“Good evening,” Peter answered, still a bit disoriented.
 “Do you need to ask us more questions?”

 “Actually… I do,” he responded, “but not about what happened this morning.
 I need to tell you about an accident involving your truck this afternoon.”